top of page

 H: Harken up, Byron! (frowns) - as your early youth some time allows - nor custom yet demands you for a spouse - some hours of freedom may remain as yet, esp. for one who laughs alike at love and debt - indeed, why such haste? - put off the evil day, and snatch at youthful comforts while you may

-B(horrified): I don't believe I mentioned marriage - Hobby - my passions are but a fusty mélange of love, lust and - I own it - loneliness, I fear - I would like to keep a warm and pleasing female always near
+B(horrified): I don't believe I mentioned marriage - Hobby - my passions are but a fusty mélange of love, lust and - I own it - loneliness, I fear - I should like to keep a warm and pleasing female always near

-S: 'Tis fix'd that every lord must pair - you and Newstead must not want an heir - but why scour the countryside round, to seek a treasure that can ne'er be found?'
+S: 'Tis fix'd that every lord must pair - you and Newstead must not want an heir - but why scour the countryside round, to seek a treasure that can ne'er be found?

 H: We shall await the advice of Matthews (checks under sopha) - as we are out of wine